CenturyLinkCloud/PublicKB/General/overview.md

   </p>
 </div>

-CenturyLink Cloud currently offers eight roles that are avaialable to assign users to.
+CenturyLink Cloud currently offers eight roles that are avaialable to assign users to <code>http://api.tier3.com/[inline]/[code]/[snippet]</code>.
 A brief description of each role is available on the User Permissions page, and the complete list of actions.

 <div class="kb-post-alert" id="chapter-5">
   <a id="anchor-5" class="kb-toc-anchor" href="#anchor-5"></a>